Parth12-1/Local-Socket-Ebay/README.md

 # Detailed Description of each Class

-## marketServer.java
+## MarketServer.java
-The markerServer.java main method starts a ServerSocket and allows multiple clients to run on different threads concurrently.
+The MarketServer.java main method starts a ServerSocket and allows multiple clients to run on different threads concurrently.

-First, the marketServer.java class creates a ServerSocket.
+First, the MarketServer.java class creates a ServerSocket.

 Then, it accepts a socket connection from multiple Clients (Main.java) (through a loop).